mouseless/baked/docs/architecture/application.md

 ## Baking an Application

-DO provides a fluent interface to create an application.
-You can access it through `Bake.New` under `Do` namespace.
+Baked provides a fluent interface to create an application.
+You can access it through `Bake.New` under `Baked` namespace.
 Below is a sample `Program.cs` that creates and runs a new application;

 ```csharp